RaThorat/filtering_reviewers_from_Expert_Lookup/README.md

 9. Writes in the 'Opmerking' column whether a reviewer in the data warehouse has worked for the funder in 2021.

 10. Removes unnecessary columns from the merged table.

+## Steps to identify applicants from previous years

+This code is used to identify applicants who have previously applied for a subsidy in 2018, 2019, or 2020.
+It does this by searching the funders database for common strings of application numbers associated with those years.
+The resulting data is then merged with another data set and various columns are added or renamed.
+The resulting data set is used to identify reapplications and other relevant information.